-The child had no mouth, or neck, they were a head on a fleshy tube, their hands were attached to two smaller tubes that seemed to move independently from one another.
-They shifted like a snake in sand, a slow, and slimy scraping noise went with the motion as the child moved from side to side.
-Charlie was trying to focus but dust kept falling at a slow pace on their face, they looked up and their eyes widened with horror at what they saw.
+The child had no mouth or neck; they were a head on a fleshy tube, and their hands were attached to two smaller tubes that seemed to move independently from one another.
+They shifted like a snake in the sand; a slow and slimy scraping noise went with the motion as the child moved from side to side.
+Charlie was trying to focus, but dust kept falling at a slow pace on their face, they looked up, and their eyes widened with horror at what they saw.

 Charlie did not ask a second time, nor did they think they had enough time to make it back to the ladder.
 So they grabbed Kit by the waist and jumped up, leaning back.
 Charlie felt their back land over the hole their foot went into, then they felt the floor give way to the sudden weight of them both.
-Kit was forced to look up at the creature above them, a cobra like neck and back frill made out of some kind of slimy flesh, its head looked like several children heads stitched haphazardly together.
+Kit was forced to look up at the creature above them, a cobra-like neck and back frill made out of some kind of slimy flesh; its head looked like several children’s heads stitched haphazardly together.

-Down below the officer and Alex watched as Charlie and Kit came crashing through the ceiling back first.
-Charlie made sure to breath out as they fell so they would not be winded when they hit the floor.
-With a crashing thunder they hit the wooden boards below, and the boards bowed to the force that they came down with.
-Despite the pain Charlie still managed to roll both themselves and Kit to the side right as the head slammed into the floor boards where they initially landed.
+Down below, the officer and Alex watched as Charlie and Kit came crashing through the ceiling back first.
+Charlie made sure to breathe out as they fell so they would not be winded when they hit the floor.
+With a crashing thunder, they hit the wooden boards below, and the boards bowed to the force that they came down with.
+Despite the pain, Charlie still managed to roll both themselves and Kit to the side right as the head slammed into the floorboards where they initially landed.
 The creature shattered the wood it collided with, its head getting stuck.